junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "How are you really, Cas?"
 Dean breaks first, voice soft.
 Judging by how Cas parts his lips and pauses, he is beaten by a millisecond by the very same question he was just about to ask Dean.

-"I'm fine," Cas answers without really thinking, but his smile drops a tiny little bit, his voice mingled in a very quiet sigh.
+"I'm fine," Cas answers without really thinking, but his smile drops a tiny little bit, his voice mingled with a very quiet sigh.
 He shifts his eyes, turns to take a deep drink of whatever liquor that was sitting in the glass in front of him.

 "No post-Devil-possession syndrome?"
 Dean chases his eyes.
 "Just, you know, when have things ever been easy for us?
 I'm just thinking loud, in case there is anything, we might want to give the celebration a rain check."